Ukrainian Socialist-Revolutionary Party: History

 In the fall of 1906 the Simferopol circle of the Party established its new affiliations in Volyn and Podolie.
-The first organizations of the party appeared in the eastern region of the modern Ukraine: Kiev Governorate, Chernigov Governorate, Odessa Governorate, Poltava Governorate, and others.
+The first organizations of the party appeared in the eastern region of the modern Ukraine: Kiev Governorate, Chernigov Governorate, Kherson Governorate, Poltava Governorate, and others.

 The First Party Conference took place in Kiev (February 1907) where the Party Central Committee (CC) was elected.
 However, already in August 1907 numerous of the Party's members were arrested and the CC was liquidated.
-The one who managed to escape prosecution has moved to Lviv (autonomous region of Kingdom of Galicia and Lodomeria).
+The ones who managed to escape prosecution moved to Lviv (autonomous region of Kingdom of Galicia and Lodomeria).
 In 1910-1911 there were attempts to reestablish the organization in Kiev and Kharkiv.
-Although it was not until the 1913 when some of the Party underground organization have reappeared in Ukraine.
+Although it was not until the 1913 that some of the Party underground organization reappeared in Ukraine.
 Around 1914 the Kievan group of the Party published its program in the magazine Borotba (the Fight).

 First steps

 The Party officially was established on April 17, 1917 in Kiev.
 The first Party Constituent Congress took place on May 4, 1917 in Kiev as well where the party became officially the All-national.
 The second Party Congress took place on July 15–16, 1917 when the Party program and statutes were accepted.
 According to their rivals from the Ukrainian Social-Democratic Labor Party, the Party has rewritten its program from their colleagues the Socialist Revolutionary Party.
 The Party press-media became the newspaper Narodna Volia (The People's Will) and the magazine Borotba.
-The Party obtain 50% of all votes in Ukraine to the Russian Constituent Assembly.
+The Party obtained 50% of all votes in Ukraine to the Russian Constituent Assembly.

 The Party had several of its ministers in the General Secretariat of Ukraine, but after the IV Universal on January 30, 1918 the Party became in charge of the government splitting only couple of other ministries with SDeks.
 Already in June 1917 several radical leaders of the Party held a conference at the Left-bank Ukraine where they declared their disagreement with the Party's center course.
-After the October Revolution, the party's taken energetic measures not to allow strengthening of Soviets in Ukraine.
+After the October Revolution, the party took measures not to allow the strengthening of Soviets in Ukraine.
 Since the establishment of the Central Council of Ukraine (Rada), the party received majority in the parliament, while number of its member participated in the government of Ukraine.
-It was not until January 1918 when the Ukrainian Socialist Revolutionary Party became the nation's ruling party.
+In January 1918 the Ukrainian Socialist Revolutionary Party became the nation's ruling party.